eamadit/PAPSUOS/contributing.md

 # Definitions:

-Device: any physical or virtual equipment
+Device: any physical or virtual device which can be addressed in assembly

-DevicePhysical: any physical equipment with a DeviceInterface
+DevicePhysical: any physical equipment with at least one DeviceInterface

+DevicePhysicalIsolated: any physical equipment with at least one DeviceInterface which can be totally isolated with a EM shield

-DeviceVirtual: any virtual equipment with a DeviceInterface
+DeviceVirtual: any virtual equipment with at least one DeviceInterface

-DeviceInterface: any interface for communicating with a Device:
+DeviceInterface: any interface for communicating with a Device

 DeviceInterfaceAssembly: any interface for communicating in assembly with the hardware of a device (COM, USB, bootloader, etc.)